Silver Lake, Los Angeles: Early history

 In the 1930s, Silver Lake and Echo Park still comprised Edendale and acted as a space where members of the LGBT community were able to express their identities.
-Prominent female impersonator Julian Eltinge built his house in Silver Lake and performed until the city passed laws criminalizing cross-dressing, after which he continued to recount his drag performances to audiences.
+Prominent drag queen Julian Eltinge built his house in Silver Lake and performed until the city passed laws criminalizing cross-dressing, after which he continued to recount his drag performances to audiences.

 Silver Lake was also home to Harry Hay, credited with founding the first gay organization, the Mattachine Society, which began as Bachelors' Anonymous.
 Hay lived and had meetings in Silver Lake at the time the group began in 1950.
 Kevin Roderick wrote in his eulogy for Hay in Los Angeles that many consider the house located near Silver Lake to be the birthplace of the gay-rights movement.
+A staircase by the house is designated the Mattachine Steps.

 Queer liberation

 The Black Cat Tavern, a fairly popular bar that has now become a historic-cultural monument, was the site of a police raid in 1967 that spread to adjacent bars, becoming a full-blown riot, which resulted in more than a dozen arrests.
 The protests in response to the raid predated the Stonewall riots by two years.

 Beginning in the 1970s, the neighborhood became the nexus of Los Angeles' gay leather subculture.